 Germination of seeds was not affected below 1% test fire soil in soil; however higher concentrations of test fire soil decreased percent germination.
 Addition of chloride to soil also inhibits germination, but addition of aluminum has no effect on germination percentage.
 Corn germination was restored in test fire soil leached with 200 mm artificial rainwater.

 The results of this research contribute information regarding the potential impact of test fire soil from static test fires on crop production.
 Test fire soil inhibits germination and growth if deposited in the root zone, and even foliar application alters tissue composition.
 However, plant composition is not altered significantly in terms of feed criteria, and germination can be restored by irrigating the TFS.

 The effects of test fire soil are attributed to high levels of chloride that induce salt stress.
 Crop damage may be avoided by conducting static test fires after crops are harvested or providing extra irrigation to soil impacted with the TFS.

 Mendenhall, Scout, "Effect of Depostition From Static Rocket Test Fires on Corn and Alfalfa" (2012).
 All Graduate Plan B and other Reports.
-Paper 200.
+200.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .